On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

+The success of the \enquote{periodic table} of (quantum) topological materials spurred new directions such as higher-order topological metamaterials~\cite{xie_2021_Higherorder}, non-Abelian materials~\cite{yang_2024_NonAbelian}, and topological defects~\cite{lin_2023_Topological}.
+Each direction further built upon the connections between the topological characterization of the band structure and the corresponding exotic material behaviors.
+In each of these new material classes, a material is described as a fiber bundle and relates abstract properties of the fiber bundle to the observable behavior of the material.

-In the last decades, some of these concepts as well as the possibility for topological classification of classical (i.e. non-quantum) materials has been explored and extended to elastic waves, acoustics, and photonics~\cite{susstrunk_classification_2016}.
-In the context of elastic metamaterials, research focused on the identification and realization of material architectures capable of mimicking the dynamic behavior of their quantum mechanical counterparts.
-While it is important to stress that foundational difference between quantum and classical materials (whose behavior is ruled by quantum and classical mechanics, respectively), which ultimately allows only analogies between the two material systems, studies indicated that the topological classification could be adapted to elastic metamaterials.
+In the last decades, researchers have successfully adapted some of these concepts to engineer classical (i.e. non-quantum) topological metamaterials for elastic waves, acoustics, and photonics~\cite{susstrunk_classification_2016,shah_2024_Colloquium,ozawa2019topological}.
+In the context of elastic topological metamaterials (ETMs), research focused on the identification and realization of material architectures capable of mimicking the dynamic behavior of their quantum mechanical counterparts.
+It is important to highlight the foundational difference between quantum and classical materials (whose behavior is ruled by quantum and classical mechanics, respectively) ultimately allows only analogies between the two material systems.

+The first generation of ETMs replicated specific classes from the \enquote{periodic table} of quantum topological materials~\cite{susstrunk_classification_2016}.
+Analogous to their quantum counterparts, such ETMs mapped to fiber bundles and topological invariants, and interfaces between topologically distinct ETMs supported robust, localized edge modes according to the bulk-boundary correspondence.
+The desirable properties of the edge modes found technological applications.
+For example, in a 2D ETM, a line interface between topologically distinct ETMs supported localized propagating waves immune to back scattering even in the presence of inhomogeneities and defects~\cite{liuSyntheticKramersPair2021}.
+Soon after, ETMs based on higher-order topology~\cite{fan2019elastic} and topological defects appeared~\cite{chen2019mechanical}.